derPatecopa/server_project_reviewed/README.md

 4. processed image can be found in the browser, console.log statement will tell if the thumbnail is a new one or is already in cache
 5. should give an error message when there is an incorrect filename on the console
 6. test can be run with $ npm run test
-7. Endpoint testing for /api/image returns 200 as status code, failures for missing or wrong parameters return 400
+7. Endpoint testing for /api and api/image returns 200 as status code, failures for missing or wrong parameters return 400
 8. scripts to run the code:
 npm run
     start